daisy1754/documentation-1/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-event-splitting-model/index.md

     optional arguments:
-    -h, --help     show this help message and exit --version      show program's version number and exit.
-    -v, --verbose  verbose flag for the running of the tool --dryRun       flag for a dry run (does not write to files).
-    --configHelp   prints information relating to the structure of the config file.
+    -h, --help     show this help message and exit --version      show program's version number and exit -v, --verbose  verbose flag for the running of the tool --dryRun       flag for a dry run (does not write/delete any files) --configHelp   prints information relating to the structure of the config file --cleanUp      delete any models not present in your config and exit (no models will be generated)
     ```

   - `example_event_split_config.json`: This file is an example of an input to the python script, showing all options and valid values.
 For additional information about the file structure run `python dbt_packages/snowplow_event_splitting/utils/snowplow_split_events_model_gen.py --configHelp` in your project root.